hukaixuan2017/doc-user/content/tickets/queue-view.rst

    :alt: Small Queue View Menu

 Bulk
-   Bulk action for the ticket, multiple attribute can be changed (see below).
+   Bulk action for the ticket, multiple attributes can be changed (see below).

 Zoom
    Open the :doc:`ticket-zoom` screen to see all details of the ticket.